sneddy/Two-financial-instruments/README.md

 - modelEstimate.py will train ridge model and store to ridge_weights.model
 - modelForecast.py will predict ridge model and store result to predicted.npy

-I pass the parameter test.csv to modelForecast.py only for calculating features, not for cheating :)
+I pass the parameter train.csv to modelForecast.py only for calculating features, not for cheating :)

 ## File structure
     ├── FeatureSelection.ipynb  - experiments with feature selection